GrosSacASac/JavaScript-Set-Up/general/npm/dependency_management.md

 These tools makes us so productive that we can forget that with one command we can install thousands of packages.
 But it still is only glorified copy paste.
 And pasted code should be reviewed.

 A lockfile describes the exact versions we have.
 The manifest file describes version ranges that we want.
 A lockfile prevents to accidently install a new version without manually doing so.
 Especially useful in teams.
 Updating a dependency should be reviewed with the same scrutiny than an install.
 There are tools to show the diff between two versions.

 To install a package safely for inspection purposes use the --ignore-scripts flag.

+Alternative is to use a npm diff-tool.
+For example npmfs is a service that allows to git-diff 2 different versions of a package. https://npmfs.com/compare/adm-zip/0.5.7/0.5.9/ for example will show the difference between 0.5.7 and 0.5.9 of the adm-zip package

 Once a package is reviewed consider using https://github.com/dpc/crev to mark it as safe for your trusted network.